Loading...

 We have offered to donate our data for free to the FCC yet they can't take our dead data because of political pressure from their customer the wireless carrier.
 This lack of administrative accountability on behalf of the taxpayer is ridiculous.

-As a side note, if you think using the term "Broadband" as a a loop hole you are wrong.
+As a side note, if you think using the term "Broadband" is a loophole you are wrong.
 The term refers to cell phone connectivity according to Wikipedia (broadband).
-Dead Zones can also refer to Ocean Dead Zones (Ecology) but this is clearly under different context and not in violation.
+Dead Zones can also refer to Ocean Dead Zones (Ecology) but this is clearly under different contexts and not in violation.

-We also have an iPhone in the approval process and guess what its called "Dead Zones" using our trademark
+We also have an iPhone in the approval process and guess what it called "Dead Zones" using our trademark